Chapter 3 Using DaSEH Materials Leaf

 3.1.1.1 Environmental Health Subject Matter

-The materials in DaSEH use data related to environmental health.
+DaSEH uses data related to environmental health.
 There is no requirement for any prior knowledge on environmental health.
-The resources are also applicable for those interested in data science for other uses.
+DaSEH resources are also applicable for those interested in data science for other uses.

 3.1.1.2 Statistics

-The DaSEH materials do expect some familiarity with statistics and focuses mostly on the application of R for analysis, rather than the theory of statistics.
+DaSEH materials expect some familiarity with statistics and focuses mostly on the application of R for analysis, rather than the theory of statistics.
 We recommend additional resources for statistics if you are teaching a statistics course.
+Alternatively, you may choose to omit the Statistics module.

 3.1.1.3 Coding/Data Science

-All materials for DaSEH use the R statistical programming language for data analysis.
+All DaSEH materials use the R statistical programming language for data analysis.
 No familiarity with R basics is expected for learners.

 3.1.1.4 Software